Vedad Muftić

-Vedad Muftić (born 25 October 2001) is a Bosnian professional footballer who plays as a goalkeeper for Bosnian Premier League club Željezničar.
+Vedad Muftić (born 25 October 2001) is a Bosnian professional footballer who plays as a goalkeeper for Cypriot First Division club AEK Larnaca.

-Born in Sarajevo, he started his professional career at hometown club Željezničar.
+Born in Sarajevo, he started his professional career at hometown club Željezničar, debuting in 2021.
+He joined AEK Larnaca in 2026.

 Club career

 Željezničar

 Muftić made his debut for hometown club Željezničar in a 2–1 loss to Olimpik on 25 April 2021.
 He kept his first clean sheet for the club on 30 May 2021, a 3–0 victory against Krupa to finish off the 2020–21 season.

 Muftić signed his first professional contract with Željezničar in July 2021.
 On 25 April 2023, he signed a two-year contract renewal, keeping him at the club until at least July 2025.
-In August 2024, he signed a contract renewal keeping him at the club until July 2026.
+In August 2024, he signed a contract renewal keeping him at the club until June 2026.

 On 30 August 2025, Muftić made his 100th appearance for Željezničar in a goalless away draw against Sloga Doboj.
+Deciding not to further extend his contract with Željezničar, he played his last game for the club against cross-town rivals Sarajevo on 25 May 2026.

+AEK Larnaca

+In June 2026, Muftić joined Cypriot First Division side AEK Larnaca on a two-year deal.